Martmists-GH/Custom_Language/part_1/README.md

 float   := r"\d+\.\d+"
 number  := float
          | integer
-atom    := '-' number
-         | number
 ```

-We now have a grammar for both integers and decimals, as well as being able to handle negative numbers.
+We now have a grammar for both integers and decimal.
 Now, we simply add the other parts of our calculator, in order of how we want them to be handled.
 This means we add parentheses first, then multiplication and division, then addition and subtraction.

 ```
-factor      := '(' expression ')'  # expression is not yet defined; we'll get there later
+atom        := '(' expression ')'  # expression is not yet defined; we'll get there later
+             | number
+factor      := '-' atom
              | atom
 term        := term '*' factor     # In the code for this a regex will be used; for the grammar this provides more clarity
              | term '/' factor